stevebroshar/CsvReader/README.md

 # A CSV reader

-There are so many CSV readers in the world and none of them seem to work right.
+There are so many CSV readers in the world but none are quite right.
 Many try to do too much making them too specialized and therefore not useful in general contexts.
 Some are overly complicated to use.
+Some run slow and some just don't work right.
-Some run slow.
-As an example, Microsoft's TextFieldParser is pretty good, but has some fatal flaws.
+As an example, Microsoft's
+TextFieldParser is pretty good, but has some fatal flaws.
 It ignores blank lines in a quoted value.
 And, it strips whitespace from quoted values.
 And, it's relatively slow.
 Other than that it's great ;)